 - It assists with healthy estrogen metabolism.

-- It reduces histamine, a common cause of PMS.
+- It can reduce histamine, a common cause of PMS.

 Vitamin B6 is found in foods such as fish, poultry, and nuts, but you may want to try a supplement.